Making a complaint about NSW public schools - guide for parents & carers

 Options for review by the department

 Requests for review should be made within 10 working days from the initial complaint decision, unless there are circumstances that may have reasonably prevented a request for the review within 10 days.
 These circumstances may include illness, needing advice from another person about seeking a review, or an advocate or adviser being unavailable within the 10 day timeframe.
 Requests for review should be in writing and give the reasons for the request.
+Your request should explain why the outcome or process was unfair or unreasonable.

-Generally, we will only review the management of a complaint once.
+We will only review the management of a complaint once.

 Options for review by independent organisations